-micInput-lite takes a very basic approach to adding real-time Unity microphone input to your SALSA lip-sync project and while still intended as an example code-set for real-time input, it does include some robust capabilities for both design-time and run-time usage.
-As of version 1.5.0+, micInput functions differently from previous versions.
-Currently, micInput-lite only requires a Unity AudioSource for microphone input operation.
-Previously, a SALSA component was also required.
-However, as of SALSA 1.3.3+, SALSA's lip-sync functionality can operate passively from an AudioSource, rather than aggressively attaching to it.
-This greatly increases SALSA's flexibility and allows us to reduce this asset to a single API script vice having separate implementations for 2D and 3D SALSA components.
-Additionally, micInput-lite can be selectively connected to any Unity AudioSource; therefore, micInput-lite no longer automatically adds an AudioSource for Unity microphone use.
+SalsaMicInput takes a very basic approach to adding real-time Unity microphone input to your SALSA lip-sync project and while still intended as an example code-set for real-time input, it does include some robust capabilities for both design-time and run-time usage.
+Currently, SalsaMicInput only requires a Unity AudioSource for microphone input operation.
+However, a linked SALSA component is required for real-time lip-synchronization.
+Additionally, SalsaMicInput can be selectively connected to any Unity AudioSource.

-In addition to all of the automated processes, micInput-lite now has an option to disable the auto-start functionality.
+In addition to all of the automated processes, SalsaMicInput now has an option to disable the auto-start functionality.
 During startup, automatic wire-up of the Unity microphone will occur, but recording will not start automatically.
 This feature is very useful for implementations where microphone input is desired in an on-demand scenario.
-As expected, micInput can be started and stopped on demand via the API.
+As expected, SalsaMicInput can be started and stopped on demand via the API.

 Run-time lip syncing with a 2D or 3D avatar with SALSA and a microphone is easy and fun!
-SALSA lip-sync is a Unity game engine asset, available now on the Unity Asset Store. micInput-lite is currently only available as an addon for SALSA.
+SALSA LipSync is a Unity game engine asset, available now on the Unity Asset Store.
+SalsaMicInput is currently only available as an addon for SALSA LipSync customers.

 - Ensure you have at least one microphone attached, enabled, and working.
 It is also a good practice to make sure it is not being used by another application while trying to use it as an input source for lip synchronization.
 NOTE: [on PC] the 'Default' microphone selection will attach to the operating system default microphone. [on Mac] the 'Default' microphone selection will attempt to attach to the input device currently selected in the operating system's 'Sound' utility applet.

-- Import SALSA with RandomEyes into your Unity lip-sync project.
+- Import SALSA LipSync into your Unity lip-sync project.

-- Download and import the micInput-lite unitypackage into your Unity lip-sync project.
-Scripts are imported into "Crazy Minnow Studio/SALSA with RandomEyes/Addons/micInput/".
+- Download and import the SalsaMicInput unitypackage into your Unity lip-sync project.

-- Add micInput to a GameObject in your scene.
-If you are not adding it to the same GameObject that contains the AudioSource linked to SALSA lip-sync, it will be necessary to link micInput to the AudioSource driving SALSA.
-You can also add the micInput component to your GameObject from the Component menu: Crazy Minnow Studio > Addons.
+- Add SalsaMicInput to a GameObject in your scene (preferrably the same GameObject SALSA is configured on.
+If you are not adding it to the same GameObject that contains the AudioSource linked to SALSA LipSync, it will be necessary to link SalsaMicInput to the AudioSource driving SALSA.
+You can also add the SalsaMicInput component to your GameObject from the Component menu: Crazy Minnow Studio > SALSA LipSync > Add-ons.